 With remarkable advancements in tool technology, it’s easy to feel like you’re falling behind the latest improvement.
-What’s more—differentiation inside common tool categories creates confusion.
-In generations past, when a craftsman needed a hammer, he went to the local hardware store and bought a hammer.
-Today that same craftsman might stand in front of the rows of hammers, deciding among a hickory handle, or fiberglass, or carbon fiber.
-Should he get the titanium head or steel and why?
+If you’ve ever stood in front of rows of hammers, deciding among a hickory, fiberglass, or carbon fiber handle—you get the picture.
 The incredible market mechanism that meets our needs also creates questions.
 What about the many types of drill bits?
 We can talk about the best drill bits, but let’s talk about the differences between black oxide, titanium, and cobalt drill bits.

 Cobalt Drill Bits – Not a Coating

 High-speed steel is alloyed with 5-8% cobalt to create cobalt drill bits.
 These are the best drill bits for metal due to their high resistance to the massive heat generated when drilling through highly abrasive and/or hard materials such as treated stainless steel, titanium, and cast iron.
 Unlike the TiN coating, cobalt is found throughout the entire material which makes it great for high production work.

 Because of their durability and cost, most Pros don’t use cobalt drill bits for general purpose use.
 The extra hardness lets manufacturers make the flutes smaller as a percentage of the total thickness, increasing the strength of the bits.
 You can also sharpen them without losing cutting effectiveness.
 Cobalt bits cost more than TiN or Black Oxide bits, but many Pros find value in the toughness.